Join us at IMSH 2023, Society for Simulation in Healthcare

 Existing training methods for mass casualty incidents require the assembly of large numbers of specialists in real-world enactments, where manikins or actors play the victims.
 Due to this complexity, these large-scale events don’t happen very frequently.

-Additionally, EFECTIVE captures important decision-making themes based on existing resources and past experiences of military medical personnel, and then automatically assesses trainee proficiency against objective performance metrics linked to these skills.
+KWYN EFECTIVE also captures important decision-making themes based on existing resources and past experiences of military medical personnel.
+The system then automatically assesses trainee proficiency against objective performance metrics linked to these skills.

 Personalized training modules

 Charles River’s training system lets each type of personnel train in different modules tailored to their specific roles and skills.
 The system currently has three main training modes (with additional modes under development).

 Search and Rescue lets first responders practice navigating hazardous scenes and treating casualties with a limited set of resources.

 Triage gives hospital staff members a chance to practice prioritizing just-injured casualties and provide initial life-sustaining interventions in a hospital setting.

 Incident Command is designed for personnel who manage the logistics of the medical response.
 In a neighborhood-level aerial view of the disaster scene, users practice establishing casualty collection points, routing vehicles, and coordinating the transfer of medical resources.